klharp/Web-Scraping-MissionToMars/README.md

 - - -

-## MongoDB and Flask Application
+## Part 2: MongoDB and Flask Application

 Used  MongoDB with Flask templating to create a new HTML page that displays all of the information that was scraped from the URLs.

-* Started by converting the Jupyter notebook into a Python script called `scrape_mars.py` with a function called `scrape` that will execute all of the scraping code and returns one Python dictionary containing all of the scraped data.
+* Started by converting the Jupyter notebook into a Python script called `scrape_mars.py` with a function called `scrape` that executes all of the scraping code and returns one Python dictionary containing all of the scraped data.

-* Created a route called `/scrape` that imports the `scrape_mars.py` script and called the `scrape` function.
+* Created a route called `/scrape` that imports the `scrape_mars.py` script and calls the `scrape` function.

   * Stored the return value in Mongo as a Python dictionary.

-* Created a root route `/` that will query the Mongo database and pass the mars data into an HTML template..
+* Created a root route `/` that will query the Mongo database and pass the mars data into an HTML template.

-* Created a template HTML file called `index.html` that takes the mars data dictionary and displays all of the data in the appropriate HTML elements.
+* Created a template HTML file called `index.html` that takes from the mars data dictionary and displays all of the data in the appropriate HTML elements.

+* Used a Bootstrap content delivery network for the styling of the template and added some customized css.

 ![final_app_part1.png](Images/final_app.png)